TwilightSpar/CO2_Manim/Paper/CO2 control of the respiratory system plant dynamics and stability analysis.md

 In order to find the conditions where the system M3 is stable, we need to linearize the model,

-The authors sssume the alveolar ventilation $\dot V_A$ is linearly related to CO2 partial pressure
+The authors assume the alveolar ventilation $\dot V_A$ is linearly related to CO2 partial pressure

 $\begin{equation} \dot V_A = \begin{cases} GP_s^*-I \mbox{ if } P_s^*\gt I/G \\ 0 \mbox{ if } P_s^*\lt I/G \end{cases}  \tag{18} \end{equation}$